 Foods to avoid on an empty stomach

 When there is no food in your stomach it is more sensitive to what you consume.
 Try avoiding acidic food on an empty since they are likely to cause acid reflux.
-Even though we are taught to begin our day with some coffee or yogurt, the acid in them can harm you.
+Even though you are using Van Rental in Los Angeles ,we are taught to begin our day with some coffee or yogurt, the acid in them can harm you.
 Although a food might be considered healthy, it still has the potential to damage your intestinal tract if eaten at the wrong time.